crumpler4/Swarm-Theory-Unified-Field-Equation-Series/README.md

 ## Papers
 Each paper is archived on Zenodo with a DOI.
 Together they form one continuous series:

-## Papers
-Each paper is archived on Zenodo with a DOI.
-Together they form one continuous series:

 | Paper                                | DOI Link |
 |--------------------------------------|----------|
 | Plain Language Paper                 | [10.5281/zenodo.17120195](https://doi.org/10.5281/zenodo.17120195) |